Good Suggestions When You’re Being Hard On Yourself

 As I turned to go after thanking my professor for teaching me a lifelong lesson, he remarked, “Promise me that you won’t take physics again.
 I don’t think it will be your area of expertise.”
 With a great sigh of relief, I assured him that I wouldn’t take physics again but that I would never forget what he really taught me: how I like to learn.

-This week, take a look at how you like to learn things.
+How do you like to learn things?
 If you haven’t learned anything new in a while, choose something.
 Do you like to read about it first, assimilate the information and then try it out?
 Or maybe you’re like me — you’d rather learn about it as you’re doing it.
 Perhaps you enjoy the interaction that comes from learning from someone else.
 Do you prefer doing this in a larger group or one on one?
 Maybe you’re someone who enjoys going online, watching a video of how someone does something while you take notes and then try it yourself.
 Some people learn best by telling someone else about what they are learning.
 My horsemanship instructor suggested I tell my husband what I’m learning.
 She understood that if I have to explain it, I’ll learn it more quickly.

-However it is that you like to learn, this is the week to experiment with it.
+However it is that you like to learn, try experimenting with it.
 As Benjamin Franklin wrote, “Tell me and I forget, teach me and I may remember, involve me and I learn.”

 Kathleen

-This morning, as I was hanging laundry out in the back yard, I realized how much pleasure I find in this activity.
+This post is about simple pleasures.
+As an example, I enjoy hanging laundry out in the back yard.
+I take much pleasure in this activity.
 I enjoy hanging the clothes just right, so they get maximum sun and breeze.
 Once dry, I like taking the clothes down, folding them and putting them away.
 And I love the fresh smell and feel of the sheets as I make the bed.
 There is nothing more pleasurable than getting into a bed with freshly cleaned sheets that have dried on a clothes line.
 It is one of my favorite simple pleasures.

 Each evening, when we get home from work, my husband and I sit for a while with a glass of wine or other drink and review the day’s events.
 It’s a simple thing, just a daily check in to talk about work, our family and friends.
 In the winter, we sit in the living room by the fireplace.
 In the spring and summer, we sit out on the porch or patio.
 It’s a tradition that gives us a chance to connect and share simple moments of partnership and support.

-I used to have a cat.
+I once had a cat.
 I enjoyed how he would jump up onto my lap when I was reading and make a few circles to the right and then to the left to find the best spot for a nap.
 Once he’d found it, he would nestle in, knead me a few times with his paws and settle into a deep sleep.
 It was a simple pleasure that I miss — that warm, soft feline purring softly on my lap.

 Yesterday, in a coaching session, my client and I spoke about the pleasure that comes from staring into space.
 We each acknowledged what a privilege it is to have the time to just sit and stare in silence.
 No texting, no talking, no thinking — just sitting and looking at whatever is in front of us.
 It’s a simple pleasure that soothes me in a way nothing else does.

 As I write this, a fresh summer breeze wafts through the screen door and passes over my forehead.
 The chime outside makes a small tinkling sound.
-The delicious smell of zucchini bread cooking fills the room.
+The delicious smell of fresh bread my husband is making in the kitchen permeates the air.
 I’m grateful to be here right now, experiencing these simple pleasures.

 There is a direct connection between simple pleasures and being grateful.
 Each time I experience these simple things, I realize that I have more than I need to be happy.
 My grandfather used to say, “I have a good day when I remember to take pleasure in simple things.”

-This week, take time to enjoy life’s simple pleasures.
+It’s worth it to take the time to enjoy life’s simple pleasures.
 Perhaps it’s that first sip of refreshing, cold white wine or lemonade on a hot summer evening.
 Maybe you’re watching your children run through the sprinkler on your front lawn.
 You may find yourself sitting with a colleague having a simple exchange about the weekend’s activities.
 I often see my neighbor out walking her collie and love witnessing the enjoyment she experiences each time she reaches down to give him an affectionate pat on the head.
 Whatever it is, revel in these moments that give you pleasure in their simplicity.

 As the writer Jerome K. Jerome expressed, “Let your boat of life be light, packed with only what you need — a homely home and simple pleasures, one or two friends, worth the name, someone to love and someone to love you, a cat, a dog, and a pipe or two, enough to eat and enough to wear, and a little more than enough to drink; for thirst is a dangerous thing.”